Your broker must be licensed. Consult this list of financial regulators to see which ones you can trust.

 - United States: U.S. Commodities Futures Trading Commission (CFTC)

-Alert consumers should beware, however, that weak bodies calling themselves regulatory commissions may also exist in the offshore countries in which firms committing binary options scams and forex scams are nominally incorporated.
+Alert consumers should beware, however, that weak bodies calling themselves regulatory commissions may also exist.
+That is especially true in the offshore countries in which firms operating binary options scams and forex scams are incorporated.
 Due to the limited governmental infrastructure in these countries – which tend to be underpopulated and underfinanced – the capacity of such agencies to carry out its monitoring function is nominal at best and non-existent at worst.

 In addition, some unscrupulous financial investment sites, especially those offering binary options and forex, may claim to be members of or regulated by independent industry regulatory associations.
 In reality, these associations are fictitious.
-By mentioning them, scammers are attempting to assure you that the services they offer are reliable when, in fact, they are not.
+By mentioning them, the scammers who run these sites are attempting to assure you that the services they offer are reliable when, in fact, they are not.